 India now offers an easy e-visa portal for passport holders from many countries around the world.
-The official e-visa website is located here and the country-specific visa fees can be checked here.
-The e-visas are valid for 60 days from the date of arrival in India.
+The official e-visa website is located here, and you must apply for it at least 4 days before your intended arrival date.
 It is not recommended to overstay your visa in India, as there are reports of people being blacklisted or heavily fined for staying past their visa validity.

 If you hold a passport of a country not on the pre-approved e-visa list, you will need to visit your local consulate and go through the traditional offline visa application process.